Notre Dame Law School: Admissions and rankings

 Admission to Notre Dame Law School is highly selective.
 For the class entering in the fall of 2023, the median LSAT score was 169 and the median undergraduate GPA was 3.83.

-For 2025, Notre Dame Law School is ranked 20th among the nation's 196 ABA accredited schools by U.S. News & World Report. and 10th by Above The Law in their annual Top 50 Law School Rankings for 2023.
+In 2026, Notre Dame Law School was ranked 20th among the nation's 197 ABA accredited schools by U.S. News & World Report. and 10th by Above The Law in their annual Top 50 Law School Rankings for 2023.

 Degrees

 The law school grants the professional Juris Doctor, Master of Laws and Doctor of Juridical Science degrees.
 The Master of Laws program can be pursued either at the main campus in South Bend or at the Law School's London Law Centre in the United Kingdom.
 The law school also offers a Master of Science in Patent Law, Certificate in Patent Prosecution, and LL.M. in International Human Rights Law.

 Job and clerkship placement

 For the class of 2022, 191 out of 210 graduates (90%) secured full-time, long-term employment requiring passage of the bar exam within ten months of graduation.
 The top 3 most popular destinations for graduates in the class of 2018 were Illinois (18.1%), New York (13.3%), and California (7.1%).
 Furthermore, 38.6% of graduates in the class of 2022 found employment at national law firms and 15.2% pursued federal clerkships.